Блог

 Clove Hitch: Quick Securement for Fenders and Rails

 To avoid jammed releases, pull evenly on both sides and verify the tension.
-If the hitch loosens, re-tie using the loop-to-loop configuration; this is the greatest way to maintain management and ensure the hold remains intact through time on water.
+If the hitch loosens, re-tie using the loop-to-loop configuration; this is the best way to maintain control and ensure the hold remains intact through time on water.
 In practice, this method works for most fenders and small rails, and it can be adapted to both fixed and folding rails as needed.

 In this section, apply the same approach to both fenders and rails and keep the setup tidy, preventing snagging during docking or when the sea runs higher than expected.